 At LEAP, we actively teach British values of democracy, the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
-We ensure these values are taught through the topics such as the Romans, the Vikings, Women of the Past, exploring Black contributions to British history and London History Day.
+We ensure these values are taught through the topics such as the Romans, the Vikings, Women of the Past and within our most recent history topic, Protests.

 History at Home